isomerpages/moh-agewellsg/pages/Living Environment.md

 ![](/images/living%20environment%20banner%20(2).jpg)

-**To support seniors to age safely and confidently in familiar environments, we are enhancing  our HDB homes and precincts to make them more senior-friendly**
+**To support seniors to age safely and confidently in familiar environments, we are enhancing  our HDB homes and precincts to make them more senior-friendly.**

 ##### EASE 2.0 #####